Arlene Ione Lehto

-Arlene Ione Lehto (born September 14, 1939) was an American politician and businesswoman.
+Arlene Ione Lehto (born September 14, 1939) is an American former politician and businesswoman.

 Lehto was born in Duluth, Minnesota and graduated from the Two Harbors High School in Two Harbors, Minnesota.
 She went to University of Minnesota Duluth majoring in speech and political science.
-Lehro also went to vocational school.
+Lehto also went to vocational school.
 Lehto lived with her husband and family in Duluth.
 She was a licensed cosmetologist and was in the printing business.
 Lehto served in the Minnesota House of Representatives from 1977 to 1982 and was a Democrat.